firebase/quickstart-nodejs/TUTORIAL.md

 ## Lock down Security Rules

+The default ```firestore.rules``` in this walkthrough are set with open security.
+That is, all operations are permitted on all documents in the database.

-The Firebase emulators are waiting for more database interactions and Security Rules evaluations!
+The Firebase emulators are waiting for more database interactions and Security Rules evaluations, so let's update ```firestore.rules``` to improve security and re-run the tests!

-We can start working with rules definitions in the ```firestore.rules``` file to improve the security of our app.

-Let's start with rules that leave our app open to all operations and modify them to lock down security.

 1. Open <walkthrough-editor-open-file filePath="./rules-tutorial/quickstart-nodejs/cs-walkthrough/rules-examples/firestore.rules_template_1">firestore.rules_template_1</walkthrough-editor-open-file>.